-Catholic Independent Schools Diocese of Prince George recognizes its responsibility to promote a healthy lifestyle in the form of a smoke-free environment for the health and welfare of students, staff and any other person.
+Catholic Independent Schools Diocese of Prince George (CISPG) recognizes its responsibility to promote a healthy lifestyle in the form of a smoke-free environment for the health and welfare of students, staff and any other person.

-Catholic Independent Schools Diocese of Prince George recognizes that the Legislature of British Columbia has passed Bill 10 - Tobacco Sales (Banning Tobacco and Smoking in Public Places and Schools) Amendment Act, 2007.
+CISPG recognizes that the Legislature of British Columbia has passed Bill 10 - Tobacco Sales (Banning Tobacco and Smoking in Public Places and Schools) Amendment Act, 2007, Tobacco and Vapour Products Control Act, and "Tobacco and Vapour Products Control Regulation".